Sheilf/MathUI/README.md

 <h2>Awards</h2>

 <p>
  Awards wil be based on a combination of efforts made by the student.
 A simple example would be receiving an Award for completing the Fundamentals course.
 Perhaps there are questions that students rate positively but are answered at 60% success.
-Students that answer these questions may receive particular rewards for doing that
+Students that answer these questions may receive particular rewards for doing that.
+Other users may gravitate to using a forum more often than other users who prefer video direction.
+There are rewards to be reaped for doing what you prefer.
 </p>

 <p>